- What is System Design?

 The second course builds on object-oriented analysis and design by including design patterns in interactive applications.
 You’ll develop a foundation for more complicated software applications by surveying recognized design patterns.
 Finally, you’ll use a list of code smells to identify bad software designs.

 In the third course, you’ll learn how to model complex architectures using UML and other visual tools.
 You will go through the most prevalent architectures, as well as their benefits and drawbacks.
-They will discuss how architecture is judged, what makes a good architecture, and how to enhance architecture.
+They will discuss how architecture is judged, what makes good architecture, and how to enhance architecture.

 Finally, in the fourth course, you’ll analyze web application designs based on your understanding of architectural styles, then look at the basics of Service-Oriented Architecture (SOA) in two ways: Web Services (WS*) and Representational State Transfer (REST) architecture.